jonniedie/Jell/README.md

 - **Write naturally**.
 Just because your script needs to be read by a computer doesn't mean it needs to look like code.
 Jell syntax matches pretty closely to how you'd naturally write a script.
 - **Mold it to your use**.
 It's intimidating to start using a new tool not knowing whether it's missing features you might later need.
 If you start a project with Jell, you can rest easy knowing that any missing features can be easily tacked on in the future.
 - **Borrow liberally, give freely**.
 The first working implementation of Jell was written in less than an hour because it was built on top of the work of other open-source authors who did all of the hard work.
 The Julia comminity hosts a wealth of free, open-source packages that can–and should!–be used to extend functionality in your Jell project.
 And if you write something that you think other people might find useful, slap on an open-source license and tell others about it!
 - **Use anywhere**.
-While Jell can run as a standalone narrative engine (via JellTerminal), it can also be used in other game engines.
-Jell scripts can call compiled C functions and can themselves be compiled into C code and included in any project.
+While Jell can run as a standalone narrative engine, it can also be used in other game engines.

 ## Installation
 1. Install [juliaup](https://github.com/JuliaLang/juliaup).
 This will install the Julia language and set it up for your machine.
 Alternatively, you can [download Julia directly](https://julialang.org/downloads/) and set things up manually.